oluijks/blog.luba.dev/src/data/blog/_affiliates/airfryer-philips-ninja-af300eu.md

 We bought it because we were tired.
 Of dishes.
 Of clunky ovens.
 Of evenings that began with cleanup and ended with exhaustion.

-Then we discovered the [**Philips Essential XL Connected Airfryer**](https://amzn.to/3FIPKdy), quiet, black, and reassuringly unassuming—like a lover who doesn't need to shout to be noticed.
+Then we discovered the [**Philips Essential XL Connected Airfryer**](https://amzn.to/3FIPKdy), quiet, black, and reassuringly unassuming, like a lover who doesn't need to shout to be noticed.

 ## 🌿 Why We Chose the Philips Essential XL Connected Airfryer